YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDE Error: The specification ssss contains non-ASCII characters which are required for an object of type oooo.

-Action: Chose an object name or value containing only ASCII characters.
+Action: Choose an object name or value containing only ASCII characters.

 -------------------
 NONEGATE